 Developmentally Appropriate Practice is an approach to teaching young children that is based on research on how children learn best in the early years.
 Did you know that research in music education also points to the importance of Developmentally Appropriate Practice when teaching and making music with children?

-Educators working with toddlers, preschoolers, and kindergartners will benefit from attending this session.
+Educators working with toddlers, preschoolers, and kindergartners will benefit from watching this recorded session.
 Even if you are not a music educator, this edWebinar will provide you with new activity ideas to use with your children and a new lens through which to look at Developmentally Appropriate Practice in early childhood education.
-There will be time to get your questions answered after the presentation.

 About the Presenter

 Lili M. Levinowitz, Ph.D. is Professor Emeritus of Music Education at Rowan University.
 She is the coauthor of the early childhood music and movement program, Music Together, and Director of Research for Music Together Worldwide.
 Dr. Levinowitz is considered a national authority on early childhood music and is actively involved in teaching very young children as well as graduate students.
 Her articles appear frequently in professional journals and popular magazines.
 She received her M.M. and Ph.D. from Temple University, and her B.M. from Westminster Choir College.